acanimal/acanimal.github.io/README.md

 ## Jekyll plugins

-I try to make site as independent as possible but there are some tasks we don't need to reinvent the wheel:
+I try to make site as independent as possible but there are some tasks we need to not reinvent the wheel:

 - [jekyll-sitemap](https://help.github.com/articles/sitemaps-for-github-pages/): Plugin to generate the `sitemap.xml` file.
 - [jekyll-paginate](https://github.com/jekyll/jekyll-paginate): Pagination generator